Home > Glossary

 Average Earnings Index

-The maximum amount that, until April 2017, can usually be paid into a NEST member’s retirement pot in one tax year.
-This includes member contributions, any contributions from their employer and any tax relief from the government.
-It doesn’t include the contribution charge so the amount that goes into the member’s retirement pot is 1.8 per cent less than this.
-The amount may be higher for members who have more than one employer.
-The annual contribution limit is £4,900 for 2016/17.
+The maximum amount that, until April 2017, could be paid into a NEST member’s retirement pot in one tax year.
+This included member contributions, any contributions from their employer and any tax relief from the government.
+The amount may have been higher for members who had more than one employer.
+The annual contribution limit was £4,900 for 2016/17.
 On 1 April 2017, the limit was removed completely.
 It was also referred to as the contribution cap.

 This is a charge taken on the whole of a NEST member’s retirement pot each year.
 NEST’s AMC is currently 0.3 per cent.